 Board of Fire Commissioners – Fire District #1

-The Board of Fire Commissioners (Board) governs the Mount Laurel Fire District #1 and consists of five Mount Laurel Township residents elected by the legal voters for three year terms.
-The annual election of new Commissioners is conducted on the third Saturday of February each year, at which time the annual operating budget of the Fire District is also considered by the legal voters.
-Voting is held at each of the three fire stations from 2:00 PM to 9:00 PM.
+The Board of Fire Commissioners (Board) governs the Mount Laurel Fire District #1 and consists of five Mount Laurel Township residents elected each November by the legal voters for three year terms.

-Prior to that, two separate volunteer Fire Companies provided fire protection.
-The Masonville Fire Company #1 was founded in 1913 and has been located since that time on a parcel of land that was donated by the Haines family at 105 Masonville-Centerton Rd. in the Masonville section of the township.
+Prior to that, two separate volunteer fire companies provided fire protection.
+The Masonville Fire Company #1 was founded in 1913 and has been located since that time on a parcel of land that was donated by the Haines family at 105 Masonville-Centerton Road in the Masonville section of the Township.
 This provided fire protection services in the eastern half of the Township.
 The Fellowship Fire Company #2 was founded in 1943 with a single pumper that was provided by the Masonville Fire Company.
-The Chief from Masonville, Art Mason, initially held the title of Chief for both Fire Companies during the initial development of the Fellowship Company.
-The first Fellowship Firehouse was originally located at #1 Oregon Avenue, and in 1953, a new three bay Firehouse was built diagonally across the street at 3824 Church Rd. on land that was donated by the Township’s first Police Chief, Anthony Panarella.
+A man by the name of Art Mason initially held the title of Chief for both fire companies during the initial development of the Fellowship Company.
+The first Fellowship fire station was originally located at #1 Oregon Avenue.
+In 1953, a new fire station was built diagonally across the street at 3824 Church Road on land that was donated by the Township’s first Police Chief, Anthony Panarella.
 This provided fire protection services on the western half of the Township.
-In 1973, with a construction boom of residential property in the center core of the Township, the Fellowship Fire Company built a two bay drive-thru sub-station known as the Birchfield Fire Station.
-Which at that time housed 1 engine and a brush truck.
-In 1994 the Church Road station was raised and replaced with a new, three bay drive-thru, 10,000 square foot facility that has a traditional fire service appearance but is equipped with all of the modern amenities.
+In 1973, with a construction boom of residential property in the center core of the Township, the Fellowship Fire Company built a two bay drive-thru sub-station known as the Birchfield Fire Station located at 71 Elbo Lane and housed an engine and a brush truck.
+In 1994 the Church Road station was razed and replaced with a new, three bay drive-thru, 10,000 square foot facility.
 Also, in 1994, Fire Department acquired a warehouse located at 69 Elbo Lane immediately adjacent to the Birchfield fire station.
 The warehouse was converted to suit the needs of the District.
-Presently, the facility houses administrative offices and the Bureau of Fire Prevention, Commissary, Training Room, motor maintenance, Conference Room, Cascade System, Foam Bank, and Outdoor Training Area.
-Also in this facility is a Gym which is shared by the Fire, EMS and Police agencies of the Township.
+Presently, the facility houses administrative offices and the Bureau of Fire Prevention along with a gym which is shared by the Fire, EMS and Police agencies of the Township.

 The Mount Laurel Fire Department’s first employee, the Fire Marshal, was appointed in 1984 and the Bureau of Fire Prevention was formally organized in 1985.
 That followed with the appointment of the Department’s first career firefighters in 1986.
 Following the growing demands of the Department, a full time Business Administrator was appointed in 1988.
-The Fire Department continued to grow in size and responsibilities which necessitated the need for a Career Chief.
+The Fire Department continued to grow in size and responsibilities which necessitated the need for a full time career Chief.
 This resulted in the formal reorganization of the two Fire Companies into one Department having two divisions.
-Division 1 is compromised of the Masonville Firehouse, with serious consideration currently being given to adding a second station in that Division to service the Townships South Central area, known as the Larchmont section.
-Division 2 is comprised of the Western side of the Township and is serviced by the Fellowship and Birchfield Stations.
+Division 1 is comprised of the Eastern side of the Township and is serviced by the Masonville fire station.
+Division 2 is comprised of the Western side of the Township and is serviced by the Fellowship and Birchfield fire stations.

 Administration and Operations

-The overall and daily operations of the Fire Department is supervised by the Chief of Department.
+The operations of the Fire Department is supervised by the Chief of Department.
 The Chief of Department is a career position and reports to the Board.
-The department also employs a Deputy Fire Chief of Operations, who reports directly to the Chief of Department are two Deputy Fire Chiefs.
+Reporting to the Chief of Department are two Deputy Fire Chiefs.
 The Deputy Fire Chief of Operations oversees all aspects of preparing for and responding to emergency incidents.
 The financial and business matters of the Fire District are handled by the Deputy Chief of Administration.

 The training of all personnel is coordinated by the Training Division which is staffed with a Fire Captain.
-The Training Officer is a civilian position and reports to the Deputy Chief of Operations.
+The Training Officer reports to the Deputy Fire Chief of Operations.